-We've only got a few recommendations to help keep the vibe cheerful and welcoming:
+We have a few style requirements to help keep the vibe cheerful and welcoming:

-- The brighter, the better: Camp/glamp spots look 100 times more inviting when there's lots of light.
-We know the weather isn't always going to be sunny and clear, but if you could bump up your exposure a little, it'd make a huge difference.
+The brighter, the better: We know the weather isn't always going to be sunny, but if you could bump up your exposure a little, it'd make a huge difference.
 This sometimes means dropping down the contrast a little too if the exposure looks too sharp.